-Make money reviewing music and TV: Slicethepie guide
+How to earn money reviewing music and fashion on Slicethepie

-If you're a music or TV fan then Slicethepie could be a good way to make some extra money in the evenings.
+If you're a music or TV fan, Slicethepie could be a perfect way for you to make some extra money in the evenings.
 It's a review site that pays you (yes, in cash) for sharing your honest opinions on new unsigned artists and upcoming TV shows.

-What better way to make money than discovering awesome new music and TV shows and sharing your views on them?
+What better way to make money than discovering great new music and TV shows and sharing your views on them?

-It sounds like the dream money-maker but there is a catch – earnings are pretty low and you certainly won't get rich overnight.
-We put the site to the test to find it whether it's worthwhile after all!
+It sounds like the dream money-maker, but there is a slight catch – earnings are pretty low and you certainly won't get rich overnight.
+We put the site to the test to find out whether it's worthwhile after all...